nrfconnect/sdk-nrf/samples/nrf9160/nrf_cloud_rest_agps/README.rst

 User interface
 **************

-If :kconfig:`CONFIG_REST_DO_JITP` is enabled, pressing button 1 will request just in time provisioning with nRF Cloud.
+If :kconfig:`CONFIG_REST_DO_JITP` is enabled, pressing button 1 will request just-in-time provisioning with nRF Cloud.
 This is useful when initially provisioning and associating a device on nRF Cloud.
-This only needs to be done once.
+You only need to do this once.

-If :kconfig:`CONFIG_REST_ENABLE_LED` is enabled, LED1 will indicate the state of the connection to nRF Cloud.
+If :kconfig:`CONFIG_REST_ENABLE_LED` is enabled, LED1 indicates the state of the connection to nRF Cloud.

 Configuration
 *************